djordjevic-milan/sample-task/README.md

 This manifest will deploy tls secret which will be used by ingress to establish secure connection.
 Type of secret is defined by selector `type: kubernetes.io/tls` which indicates that this is a TLS secret used for SSL/TLS encryption.

-> [!NOTE]
-> ???

 ## Helm

 > [!WARNING]
 > Before deployment of helm charts it's recommended to remove k8s deployment first.
 Release names are different, but it's better to have nice clean deployment.

-> [!NOTE]
-> Because ingress is a part of helm deployment as well, we can find `./helm/ssl` directory.
-There we have only certificates and `secret-tls.yaml` which we have to deploy manually, or via ArgoCD in order for helm deployment ingress to work.

 > [!INFO]
 > Templates are created manually just for application and ingress.
-DB, network policies and ingress tls secret needs to be deployed via k8s manifests.
+DB and network policies and ingres needs to be deployed via k8s manifests.

 In order for helm deployment to work __release name must be `react-app`__.
 Because of different app name, basic network policies are also different.

 Now we can deploy app with ArgoCD or `helm upgrade --install react-app . -f values.yaml -n react-app`

+> [!WARNING]
+> From what I ca see, if we use ArgoCD to deploy helm charts, we cannot use CLI. https://github.com/argoproj/argo-cd/issues/1672.
+Also this thread confirms that `helm list -namespace some-namespace` don't show releases https://github.com/argoproj/argo-cd/discussions/7759.
+Unfortunately I did not do more research on how to overcome this issue.

 Let's check custom templates quickly: